 Kerry White has been a part of the Spring Lake Community House family since joining workshop in 1995.
-She has worked as a Director, Choreographer, Dance and Theatre Workshop student since 2010 and has grown to become the Director of Children’s Programs for SLTD.
+She has worked as a Director, Choreographer, Dance and Theatre Workshop student since 2010 and has grown to become the Director of Children’s Programs for SLTDA.

 Kerry graduated with a BA from Rowan University.
 She double majored in Performing Arts, with a concentration in Directing, and Education.
 Kerry also studied acting in London, England for a semester.
 During her college years, Kerry was nominated for an Irene Ryan Award twice and competed both times at the Kennedy Center American College Theatre Festival, making it to the finals both times.

 Since coming home to SLCH, Kerry has directed many main stage shows including Cats, Scrooge, Anything Goes, Peter Pan, Crazy For You, Seussical, Music Man, Bye Bye Birdie, 42nd Street, and most recently Legally Blonde.
 One of Kerry’s greatest joys in life is teaching such kind, talented, hard-working artists at SLTD.
 To all of her students: “Dream.
 Try.
 Do good.”

 Danielle Schindledecker Wright has been training and performing for eighteen years and finds interest in all facets of performance due to her versatile training background.
 She has been lucky enough to travel internationally as a solo performer with the non-profit organization Dancers Responding to AIDS.
 Her traveling doesn’t stop there, as she has trained all over the country in convention and studio settings in multiple disciplines including ballet, musical theater, tap, contemporary/jazz & hip-hop.